Brian Francis (writer): Box 4901

-On August 17, 2021, Francis published the book version of his play, Box 4901, retitled Missed Connections: A Memoir in Letters Never Sent.
+On August 17, 2021, Francis published the book version of Box 4901, retitled Missed Connections: A Memoir in Letters Never Sent.
 It was selected as a Loan Stars August 2021 Adult Top 10 Pick, and the Toronto Star called it “thoughtful, funny, poignant, insightful and honest.”
 The book was selected as one of five finalists for the 2022 Trillium Book Awards.

-Other Writing
+Other writing

 In 2011, Francis created Caker Cooking, a weekly humour blog featuring "the best of the worst of mangiacake cuisine."

-In March 2015, Quill & Quire magazine debuted Francis' advice column, "Ask the Agony Editor."
-The monthly humour column fields questions from readers about publishing and writing.
+In March 2015, Quill & Quire magazine debuted Francis' advice column, "Ask the Agony Editor".
+The monthly humour column fielded questions from readers about publishing and writing.

-In its Summer 2018 issue, Taddle Creek magazine debuted a new humour food column by Francis that features retro and vintage recipes from Francis's collection of community cookbooks.
+In its Summer 2018 issue, Taddle Creek magazine debuted a humour food column by Francis that featured retro and vintage recipes from Francis's collection of community cookbooks.